themanual/ebooks/issue-4-sample/EPUB/html/content/author-1-article.md

 A few hours east of my grandfather’s farm by interstate highway, just outside of Salina, Kansas, there’s a barn.
 It’s a barn like many other barns around here, but every year for a few days in the fall, it fills up with people.
 They come from all over, for an event called The Prairie Festival, and set up camp in the surrounding fields.

 They come for many of the same things you’d expect from a harvest festival in the American Midwest—food, music, dances, bonfires.
-But they also gather in this barn every year to discuss ‘the problem of agriculture,’ in the words of Wes Jackson, who founded The Land Institute here with his wife Dana in 1971.
+But they also gather in this barn every year to discuss “the problem of agriculture,” in the words of Wes Jackson, who founded The Land Institute here with his wife Dana in 1971.

 The Land Institute began with the radical idea to question the entire premise of annual monoculture and look for an entirely new system of agriculture to replace it.
 Using the native prairie ecosystem as a model, teams of researchers and students here are working to find a new way of feeding ourselves which would sustain and enrich the soil instead of depleting it.

 They’re using many of the same techniques, like hybridization and selective breeding, which have been so successful at increasing yields in commercial grain crops, to develop promising strains of native, perennial plants into viable food-producing crops.

 A few years after he started the Land Institute, Wes Jackson was asked about its chances for success.
 Was it even possible to develop a perennial mixture of plants which can even approach the yields necessary to be a viable alternative to commercial grains for food production?
-His response was characteristically understated: ‘Given a little bit of money and up to a hundred years, we can do it.
-I see no reason why it can’t be done.’[^jackson]
+His response was characteristically understated: “Given a little bit of money and up to a hundred years, we can do it.
+I see no reason why it can’t be done.”[^jackson]

 Thirty years later, The Land Institute now hopes to be able to grow enough of its most promising grain, a type of wheatgrass they call Kernza™ to begin supplying it to farmers within a decade.
 But this is just a proof of concept, not even a minimum viable product.
-The hundred-year goal is not just to create one viable perennial crop, but to develop a ‘perennial polyculture’—many diverse systems of plants which can be planted in mixtures and form the foundation for continual improvement and adaptation in climates and regions all over the world.
+The hundred-year goal is not just to create one viable perennial crop, but to develop a “perennial polyculture”—many diverse systems of plants which can be planted in mixtures and form the foundation for continual improvement and adaptation in climates and regions all over the world.
 A sustainable system designed to adapt and survive.

 ## Renewal